 Teams will not be chosen because…

 - They are best friends.

 - The parents get along and want to keep the group together.

 We know that some decisions may not be in accordance with parents’ or players’ opinions, but we ask you to kindly respect the process.
 If a parent would like to discuss their player’s selection on a particular team, they should make an appointment to speak directly with the coach or the Director of Coaching after practice.

 Development is the #1 priority for our club.
 We will put extra focus on the girl’s development in Recreation and Competitive Travel, making sure that our coordinators work on the fundamentals and schedule a special time to allow them to have more touch with the ball.
 Our boys have tremendous depth across all age groups.
 We will promote a style of play that stresses possession football and technical skills for all programs.
 Development will zero in on the following areas:

 - Commitment (from players and parents)

 We have outstanding licensed coaches who continue to challenge themselves to be great teachers and mentors.
-If you play on Competitive Travel, we will repeat the key word — Commitment.
+If you play on Competitive Travel, we will repeat the keyword — Commitment.
 Each player is expected to commit to the 9 month season.
-Our coaching staff and directors will work constantly evaluate team progress and select the appropriate league and tournament levels to achieve the best developmental results.
+Our coaching staff and directors will work constantly to evaluate team progress and select the appropriate league and tournament levels to achieve the best developmental results.

 We want to wish everyone in the KB community a healthy and fantastic season.
 If you have any questions or concerns, please email us at your earliest convenience.